 Under the terms of the Short-Term Loan, the noteholders are entitled to receive additional consideration for the advance of the loan in the form of warrants to subscribe for ordinary shares in the Company at the closing of the Treasury Offering or 90 days following the date of the first commercial sale of hydrocarbons by the Company.
 The two lenders have opted to receive warrants on closing of the Treasury Offering.
-These warrants are exercisable in whole or in part until September 2011 and will entitle the holders to subscribe for 6,730,769 Pre-Split Ordinary Shares (or 1,346,154 Ordinary Shares after giving effect to the Share Consolidation) at a price of US\$0.50 per share.
+These warrants are exercisable in whole or in part until September 2011 and entitle the holders to subscribe for 1,346,154 Ordinary Shares at a price of US\$2.50 per share.